MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Method

 We denote a video by a sequence of images $\left\{ I_t\right\}_{t=1}^T$.
 For each timestep $t$, we assume that the image $I_t$ is generated under a camera pose $v_t$.
 For each image $I_t$, we extract a visual observation in a feature space as $o_t = f(I_t)$, where $f(\cdot)$ is a visual encoder such as DINOv2~\cite{dinov2} or MAE~\cite{mae}.
 Since video datasets may have different frame rates, we define a fixed temporal stride $H$ and set $o_{t+1} = f(I_{t+H})$.

-\paragraph{Latent action model.} LAM is generally implemented as a vector-quantized variational autoencoder (VQ-VAE)~\cite{vqvae}, with VLA training in mind.
+\paragraph{Latent action model.} LAM is generally implemented as a vector-quantized variational autoencoder (VQ-VAE)~\cite{vqvae}.
 LAM learns a latent action $z_t$ that summarizes the transition from $o_t$ to $o_{t+1}$.
 Concretely, an encoder produces a continuous latent $e_t = E_\theta(o_t, o_{t+1})$, which is vector-quantized into a codebook entry, i.e., $z_t = \mathrm{Quantize}(e_t)$.
 A decoder then predicts the next observation feature as $\hat{o}_{t+1} = D_\theta(o_t, z_t)$.
 In standard LAM training, the decoder does not take the viewpoint $v_t$ as input.
 The training objective is

 where $\mathcal{L}_\text{quant}$ and $\mathcal{L}_\text{commit}$ are the standard VQ-VAE quantization and commitment losses: